suned/serum/README.md

 from serum import inject, Component, Environment, abstractmethod, mock

-# Components can be abstract
+# Components are injectable types.
+They can be abstract...
 class AbstractLog(Component):
     @abstractmethod
     def info(self, message: str):